- LATEST BLOG POST

 Here are the definitions of the three “standard” levels of mitigation:

-ALARP: ALARP stands for As Low as Reasonably Practicable, and is a term often used in the milieu of safety-critical and high-integrity systems.
+ALARP.
+ALARP stands for As Low as Reasonably Practicable.
+It generally suits safety-critical and high-integrity systems.
 The ALARP principle is that the residual risk shall be as low as reasonably practicable.
 For a risk to be ALARP it must be possible to demonstrate that the cost involved in reducing the risk further would be grossly disproportionate to the benefit gained.

 BACT does not permit emissions in excess of those allowed under any applicable Clean Air Act provisions.
 Use of the BACT concept is allowable on a case by case basis for major new or modified emissions sources in attainment areas and applies to each regulated pollutant

 Like for risk, the technical definition of credibility differs quite substantially from the “colloquial” definition.
 The next paragraph defines “credibility” in technical terms.

-From the Process Industry literature, and other industries where major accidents/events are a concern, we read that a credible accident is defined as ‘the accident which is within the realm of possibility (i.e., probability higher than 10-6/yr) and has a propensity to cause significant damage (at least one fatality)’.
+The definition of a credible accident by the Process Industry literature, and other industries where major accidents/events are a concern, is ‘the accident which is within the realm of possibility (i.e., probability higher than 10-6/yr) and has a propensity to cause significant damage (at least one fatality)’.

 Riskope has gathered within its research numerous examples of definition of Maximum Credible Events (MCE), which can be very different per industry, type of events, basic understanding or consensus of what is credible/non credible, thus stressing the fact that proactive formulation/optimization would greatly enhance contracts.

 Furthermore, if we put these findings in perspective with our rapidly changing world (cyberspace, blogosphere, climatic changes, demography etc.) it becomes apparent that limiting uncertainties in the definition of MCE in a Force Majeure Clause is of paramount importance.